-Look for your bead data folder and within that should be a folder named ‘hdf5’ i.e. your-path\beads\hdf5\dataset.xml
+Browse to your bead data folder and within that should be a folder named ‘hdf5’ that contains an .xml file, i.e. your-path\beads\hdf5\dataset.xml.

-Click on this ‘xml’ file – this file defines the MVR dataset we use for previewing with the ‘Bigdataviewer’
+Click on this ‘xml’ file – this file defines the MVR dataset used for previewing with the ‘Bigdataviewer’.

-Press OK to explore this dataset with the MVR GUI, the ‘Bigdataviewer’ tool window of the data should automatically appear – this automatic opening is because you opened the hdf5 converted dataset.
+Press OK to explore this dataset within the MVR GUI; the ‘Bigdataviewer’ tool window of the data should automatically appear – this automatic opening is because you opened the hdf5 converted dataset.